 This is the way that many pioneering Talent Acquisition professionals have been blinding their recruitment processes for years.
-The approach is simple; print out the CVs and take a sharpie to the sensitive bits.
+The approach is simple; print out the CVs and take a sharpie to the sensitive bits - you've got yourself an anonymised CV!
 We’ve done this before and with high numbers of applicants it isn’t fun and can get very confusing very quickly.

 This is much better than an unblinded CV sift, but still a lot of work (but definitely worth it!).